jweiland-net/mediapool/Documentation/Administrator/Upgrade/Index.rst

 if your tasks are still running.
 If not, you have to remove the task and create it again.

-We have migrated the *.ts files files to *.typoscript.
+We have migrated the file ending `ts` to `typoscript`.
 Please update your references, if you make use of the old file endings.